- Are you interested in immigrating to Canada, finding a job, and qualifying for CPA Canada but not sure of what to expect?

 Finding a Job in Canada as a New Immigrant

-In fact, a few companies/recruiters requested that I reach out to them only after I have landed in Canada.
+In fact, a few companies/recruiters requested that I reach out to them only after I landed in Canada.

 Here was my action plan to find a job in Canada as a new immigrant: